sindresorhus/awesome/readme.md

 	- [Spanish](https://github.com/dav009/awesome-spanish-nlp#readme)
 	- [NLP with Ruby](https://github.com/arbox/nlp-with-ruby#readme)
 	- [Question Answering](https://github.com/seriousmac/awesome-qa#readme) - The science of asking and answering in natural language with a machine.
+	- [Natural Language Generation](https://github.com/tokenmill/awesome-nlg) - Automated creation of natural language text, used to convert data to text, response generation for conversational agents, or create narratives for reports, news items and a like.
 - [Linguistics](https://github.com/theimpossibleastronaut/awesome-linguistics#readme)
 - [Cryptography](https://github.com/sobolevn/awesome-cryptography#readme)
 	- [Papers](https://github.com/pFarb/awesome-crypto-papers#readme) - Theory basics for using cryptography by non-cryptographers.